Skip to main content

 How does Inwood Early College for Health and Information Technologies rank in NY?

-Inwood Early College for Health and Information Technologies is ranked #2385 out of 4,739 schools in NY.
+Inwood Early College for Health and Information Technologies ranks #3,689 of 4,742 schools in NY.

 What is Inwood Early College for Health and Information Technologies's MySchoolScout rating?

-Inwood Early College for Health and Information Technologies has a composite rating of 6.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Inwood Early College for Health and Information Technologies has a current MySchoolScout rating of 4.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Inwood Early College for Health and Information Technologies?